 This type of bridge has been a prime target for replacement in past years, due to the unfavorability of wooden substructures.

-The author has ranked the bridge as minimal significance because of this, as well as the common design and age.
+The author has ranked the bridge as locally significant because of the possible relocation history, as well as the common design and age.

 The photo above is an overview.
 The bridge can be easily accessed from a parallel road.